sagepaden/planetproject/README.md

 ## Setup/Installation Requirements

-* _Clone “planets“ from the repository to your desktop_
+* _Clone “Planet Project“ from the repository to your desktop_
 * _Navigate to “planets“ directory via your local terminal command line_
 * _Open the directory in VS code by typing 'code .' in the command line_
 * _Run 'npm install' in the command line to install all packages_